Minneapolis boiler expert David Howland has been a Service Technician at Standard Heating since 2005.

 Pumps fail and electrical components can stop working (controls, thermostat, etc).
 Also, unnecessary air may get into the system or low water pressure may occur, both of which can result in the system not moving the water so the boiler cannot radiate heat correctly or at all.
 In rare cases, water can freeze in extremely cold conditions.
 Minnesota snowbirds should take precautions, such as having a house sitter (or an emergency contact) and always having maintenance performed before leaving for warmer climates.
 Finally, if using a setback thermostat, make sure to leave the setting at 55 degrees or above.

-5. Do boilers prevent humidity problems common with forced-air furnaces that lack a built-in humidifier?
+5. Do water heater boilers prevent humidity problems common with forced-air furnaces that lack a built-in humidifier?

 Yes or no, depending on the efficiency of your boiler.
 Technically, boiler systems do not remove or add humidity, with the exception of cast iron boilers.
 A low-efficiency boiler, however, will utilize indoor air to make the necessary combustion flame, which can dry out your home.
 In contrast, a high-efficiency boiler pulls air from outdoors to achieve combustion and does not affect the indoor air.